yeshwanthakula/assignment/README.md

 After successful installation, check the `architecture.md` file for detailed information about the system design and components.

 ## Troubleshooting
-- If you encounter dependency issues, ensure you're using Python 3.8+
-- For Neo4j connection issues, verify your database credentials
+- For Neo4j connection issues, verify your the database name is configured correctly
 - For Guardrails setup, refer to their official documentation linked above